BlueDruddgion/Zingmp3_api/README.md

     ```

 ## ***How to get cookies.txt for login***
- If you want to use your account VIP to download quality list 320 or lossless
+ If you want to use your account VIP to download quality like lossless ....

  1. Download extension from chrome store [`cookies.txt`](https://chrome.google.com/webstore/detail/cookiestxt/njabckikapfpffapmjgojcnbfjonfjfg)
  2. Go to page [`zingmp3`](https://zingmp3.vn/)